 Now, let’s take a look at the inputs.
 Electrical engineers brought a gift from heaven and bestowed it upon the first video game developers (among others): buttons.
 They could draw the line between zero and one.
 They worked in real-time and could reflect our decisions.
 That was enough to create a window into a virtual environment.
 The concept of buttons is so powerful and convenient that we are still using them whether it’s a keyboard, a mouse, or a console handle.

 The next step was to have a range.
 Although the first joysticks were simply a better tool for clicking, the next iteration could detect the movement and send it to the computer.
 Wheels helped us to navigate a lot easier in a 2D environment, but the leap was the point when we moved the wheel to the mouse.
-(First Person Shooter) games were born after we reached the required hardware threshold and they are still being played in the same manner using the same tools (well, your mouse is 99.99% using a red light rather than the sphere to navigate).
+FPS (First Person Shooter) games were born after we reached the required hardware threshold and they are still being played in the same manner using the same tools (well, your mouse is 99.99% using a red light rather than the sphere to navigate).

 Now that we had accurate navigation in a 2D environment, it was time to make it more intuitive.
 The advent of smartphones (capacitor touch) gave birth to intuitive 2D control and multi-touch just made it natural.
 This mode of input gave birth to mobile gaming which is roughly half of the whole video game market nowadays.
 The next leap was 3D input and gestures.
-Sony PlayStation and Nintendo Wii were among the pioneers in this direction.
+Intel RealSense, Sony PlayStation, Nintendo Wii were among the pioneers in this direction.
 Nowadays, Virtual Reality controls use sensors to have this integrated into HMDs and handles.
 More elaborate solutions like OptiTrack allow full-body movement mapping in a 3D environment in real-time.

 The next steps are iterations to make it more accessible and consumer-friendly.
 But the question is, now that we have reached real-time full control in 3D, what’s next?
 How can we improve our interaction?
 Is there something else that we didn’t look at?